 - Developing key elements in a play therapy relationship.

-- Identify the uses of play and sandtray therapy in school, private practice and community mental health environments.
+- Identifying the uses of play and sand tray therapy in school, private practice and community mental health environments.

 - Being cognizant of relationship issues including transference and countertransference.